-Step 3 - Scroll down to the Digit Conversion for Outgoing Calls from SM section (the inbound digits from AT&T that need to be replaced with their associated Communication Manager extensions before being sent to Communication Manager).
-0000011041 is a DNIS string sent in the Request URI by the IPTF service that is associated with Communication Manager Agent/VDN skill queue 71041.
+- Step 3 Scroll down to the Digit Conversion for Outgoing Calls from SM section (the inbound digits from AT&T that need to be replaced with their associated Communication Manager extensions before being sent to Communication Manager).
+000001111171057 is a DNIS string sent in the Request URI by the IPTF service that is associated with Communication Manager Agent/VDN skill queue 71057.

-- Enter 0000011041 in the Matching Pattern column. - Enter 10 in the Min/Max columns. - Enter 10 in the Delete Digits column. - Enter 7 in the Insert Digits column to convert the number to 71041, a Vector Directory Number (VDN) in Communication Manager. - Specify that this should be applied to the SIP destination headers in the Address to modify column. - Enter any desired notes. - Step 4 Repeat Step 3 for all additional IPTF DNIS numbers. - Step 5 Click on Commit (not shown).
+- Enter 000001111171057 in the Matching Pattern column.

+- Enter 15 in the Min/Max columns.

+- Enter 15 in the Delete Digits column.

+- Enter 71057 in the Insert Digits column.

+- Specify that this should be applied to the SIP destination headers in the Address to modify column.

+- Enter any desired notes.

+- Step 4 Repeat Step 3 for all additional IPTF DNIS numbers.

+- Step 5 Click on Commit (not shown).

-$Note-No\ Digit\ Conversion\ for\ Incoming\ Calls\ to\ SM$ were required in the reference configuration.
+Note - No Digit Conversion for Incoming Calls to SM were required in the reference configuration.